makeabilitylab/physcomp/sensors/photoresistors.md

 Try making this circuit.
 What happens?

 Because the photoresistor resistance **decreases** with light levels, the LED gets brighter as the ambient light gets brighter.
-This is the opposite of what we want!
+This is the opposite behavior of what we want!
 See video below.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/tNOG2tYaBQU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 In this video, the photoresistor is in series with the LED.
 As the ambient light level increases, the photoresistor resistance decreases, and the LED gets brighter.
 But we want the opposite effect?
 Note: this video has no audio.